bsstahl/CognitiveInheritance/Posts/Understanding-gpt-tokenization.md

 Of the 40 distinct last names of US Presidents:

 * 7 require more than 1 token to represent in any form
-* 22 have only 1 way to represent it in a single token, usually with a leading space andinitial cap
+* 20 have only 1 way to represent their name in a single token; with a leading space and initial cap
-* Ford has 4 ways, which makes sense since there are so many other reasons to write thatname
+* 8 have 2 ways to represent the name in a single token; an initial cap, with and without a leading space
-* All of the remaining 10 names have 2 or 3 ways to represent them in a single token
+* 3 presidents have 3 ways to represent their name in a single token
+* Ford and Grant have all 4 possible ways

+The fact that Ford and Grant have the most ways to represent their names makes sense since there are so many other reasons to write those words other than to mean the name of the President.
+The Presidents where the name cannot be represented in a single token generally indicates the lack of mentions of these Presidents in the training data.
+Since the corpus of training data is from the Internet, it makes sense that the Presidents who have a lower cultural significance in the Internet era would be less likely to have their names represented in a single token.
+Thus, Presidents Coolidge, Fillmore, Garfield, McKinley, Polk, Taft, and Van Buren all require more than one token to represent their names in any form.
+These names are also less likely to be represented in the training data as a reference to someone or something else.

+Meanwhile, names like Washington, Jefferson, and Johnson, which are more common in the English language, have multiple representations in a single token.
+This is likely due to the frequency of these names in the US population, which in itself is a nod to the historical and cultural significance of the Presidents themselves.

 **Note: Derivatives of these names that are not actually the name of the President are not included here.
 For example: "Obamacare".**

 <table border="2">
   <thead>
     <tr>
-      <th>Word</th>
-      <th>Variants</th>
+      <th>President</th>
+      <th>Tokens</th>
     </tr>
   </thead>
   <tbody>